All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Body Measurements

-Waist circumference, hip circumference, and thigh measurements provide valuable data that the scale cannot capture.
-As you build or maintain muscle through exercise, your body composition can improve even during weeks when the scale does not move.
+Waist circumference, hip circumference, and thigh measurements provide valuable data that the scale can't capture.
+As you build or maintain muscle through exercise, your body composition can improve even during weeks when the scale doesn't move.
 We recommend measuring key areas every 2 to 4 weeks.
 Common measurement points include:

 • Natural waist (narrowest point of your torso)